USB Boot on the Raspberry Pi 5

 UPDATE: 2023-11-17

 Thanks to the people who took the time to leave a comment or reach out on social media regarding the misunderstanding in the post.
 I’d half-written it with the Raspberry Pi 4 previously and then adapted it to my first experiences with the Raspberry Pi 5.
 At the time, I hadn’t realised that I had the wrong cable plugged into the Pi 5 (my desk is cable spaghetti central) and it was only feeding 2.4A and failed to boot.
-Apologies to any confusion caused by the original post, this has now been amended to be less confusing and point out that nothing in particular is required.
+Apologies for any confusion caused by the original post, this has now been amended to be less confusing and point out that nothing, in particular, is required.

-9 comments
+12 comments

 Dean Blackketter 10/11/2023 - 15:44